fangwei123456/spikingjelly/docs/source/tutorials/en/train_large_scale_snn.rst

           parser = super().get_args_parser()
           parser.add_argument('--do-something', type=str, help="do something")

-We can modify most functions in :class:`Trainer <spikingjelly.activation_based.model.train_classify.Trainer>`.
+We can modify most functions in :class:`Trainer <spikingjelly.activation_based.examples.common.train_classify.Trainer>`.

 We can use the following codes to train with ``Trainer`` or the user-defined trainer: